So you are planning on bringing home a

 Deposits

-We will not hold a cat or kitten without a deposit.
+We cannot hold a cat or kitten without a deposit.

-Flight costs are non-refundable once booked and due in full before flight is booked.
+Flight costs are non-refundable once booked and must be paid in full before scheduling.

-Please bring separate payment in form of cash or money order to pay the courier/driver fees at time of delivery. **
+Please be prepared to pay courier/driver fees in cash or money order at the time of delivery.

 When can I bring my kitten home?